-If you’re using Bluetooth, go to the Bluetooth settings in the menu on the top of the screen and click on Pair next to your hotspot name.
+If you’re using Bluetooth, go to the Bluetooth settings in your pairing device and click on Pair next to your hotspot name.

 Check Apple servers

-To check if the servers are functional, go to the Apple System Status page and look for any impairments — they will be marked with a yellow rhombus.
-If, however, the status of the app is green but the app is still not operating, the problem could be restricted to your region.
-Check if your current location is experiencing FaceTime problems via the Outage.Report website.
+To check if the servers are functional, go to the Apple System Status page and look for any outages — they will be marked with a yellow.
+If the status of the app is green but the app is still not operating, the problem could be restricted to your region.
+Check if your current location is experiencing FaceTime problems via the Outage Report website.

 Can’t sign in to FaceTime on Mac

-Check if your phone number is correct
+Check that your phone number is correct

-Whenever you make calls on FaceTime from any Apple device, the system automatically employs your phone number or Apple ID email address to identify you as a caller.
-Make sure you’re using the correct number for authentication: go to FaceTime → Preferences in the menu on the top of the screen.
-You’ll see which phone number and email addresses can be used to reach you.
+Whenever you make calls on FaceTime from any Apple device, the system automatically uses your phone number or Apple ID email address to identify you as a caller.
+Make sure you’re using the correct number for authentication.
+Here’s how to check the number and email addresses that can be used to reach you.

-Check your emails
+Check your inboxes